dexhoui/Edge-Computing-Sensor-Kit/README.md

 ## **SAMPLING**

 In this section, we introduce how to use **ECSK** to sample the raw data for model training.
-Please ignore this section If you just want to use the trained model.
+Please ignore this section If you just want to use the sampled raw data or trained models.
+Because we have already sampled the raw data and trained some models for some scenes, e.g. CNC machine, Office, BOH machine, Logistics Car, so you can use these raw directly to train you model, and then deploy these model on you ECSK.

 Here, we strongly recommend [Pycharm](https://www.jetbrains.com/pycharm/download/#section=windows) to develop edge project, and we do not make too much of the use of Pycharm, please Google it yourself.